icqms/i-pi/pages/features.md

 ### Path Integrals at Constant Pressure

+The constant-pressure implementation allows for arbitrary thermostats to be applied to the cell degrees of freedom, and work in both constant-shape and variable-cell mode.

 **Main contributors:**  Michele Ceriotti, Joshua More
 **Implementation:**
 M. Ceriotti, J. More, D. Manolopoulos, *"i-PI: A Python interface for ab initio path integral molecular dynamics simulations"*, Comp.
 Phys.
 Comm.
 185(3), 1019 (2014)